salmanbd100/full-stuck-software-engineer-guide/Frontend/JavaScript/09-array-object-methods.md

 ### Q2: How to remove duplicates from an array?

 **Answer: Multiple ways**

+**Deduplication Techniques** - Three approaches using Set (best), filter with indexOf, or reduce with includes.

 ```javascript
 const numbers = [1, 2, 2, 3, 3, 4];